misha-dev/usercontacts/README.md

 ## About the project

 This project implements contact list for each registered user.
+You can view/copy/delete/search/filter/edit/add contacts!

 ## Getting Started